History

 1998

-Ted moves Northside into grain contracting and hedging.
-Since construction in 1985 and years following, the grain bins were used for storing grain used in the mill.
-Ted adds Risk Advisor for grain contracts, General Manager of operations, and Logistics Director to his duties.
+Ted transitioned Northside into grain contracting and hedging.
+Since construction in 1985 and in the years following, the grain bins were used for storing grain used in the mill.
+Ted added Logistics Director, General Manager of Operations, and Risk Advisor for grain contracts to his duties.

 2008

-Office space is expanded and redeveloped to meet the needs of the growing staff.
+Tom retired and business ownership transitioned to Tim, Ted, and Rick.
+The office space was expanded and redeveloped to meet the needs of the growing staff.

 2009

-New feed mill increases manufacturing capacity and is more technologically advanced.
-Additionally, a new warehouse is constructed.
+A new feed mill increased manufacturing capacity and is more technologically advanced.
+Additionally, a new warehouse was constructed.

 Mill with added warehouse and newly built fertilizer plant at top.